lastemp/mpesa-rust-sdk/code_samples/initiate_business_paybill.md

 This functionality initiates business paybill request.

-## get_business_paybill
+## business_paybill

-This code sample shows how to invoke function get_business_paybill of the sdk.
+This code sample shows how to invoke function business_paybill of the sdk.

 ```rust
 use mpesa_rust_sdk::MpesaGateway;